 Percy Jackson and the Olympians, by Rick Riordan: The Lightning Thief (Hyperion/Miramax,2005), The Sea of Monsters (2006), The Titan’s Curse (2007), The Battle of the Labyrinth (2008), The Last Olympian (2009).

 Maturity Level: 3 (ages 8-10) and up

-One-line Summary: Rick Riordan’s Percy Jackson stories are an entertaining way to introduce middle-graders to mythology, but the pagan worldview presented therein deserves some thought.
+Bottom Line: Rick Riordan’s Percy Jackson stories are an entertaining way to introduce middle-graders to mythology, but the pagan worldview presented therein deserves some thought.

 Fantasy implies a religious subtext almost by definition, because the supernatural is its stock in trade.
 Christianity, whether explicitly acknowledged or not, still occupies such a mass in Western consciousness that it exerts a gravitational force in the fantasy field.
 A fantasy may be obviously Christian, like The Chronicles of Narnia, or obliquely Christian, like The Lord of the Rings, or contain Christian elements, like Harry Potter is said to (I’m no Potter expert).
 Likewise, a fantasy may be anti-Christian, like Philip Pullman’s His Dark Materials trilogy.
 But what we’re seeing more of lately is a-Christian fantasy, which, probably unconsciously, offers a substitute for the Christian worldview.